Skip to main content

 • Net Interest Margins (NIM): Higher funding costs are compressing margins, requiring strategic adjustments.

-• Climate Impact: Increased natural disasters highlight the importance of climate risk management frameworks.
+• Climate impact: Increased natural disasters highlight the importance of climate risk management frameworks.

 • Focus on liquidity stress testing and modeling depositor behavior.